- Free reply within 15 minutes during business hours

 - MFA + Burmese (Myanmar) embassy legalisation handled in-house

 Because the Thai National ID Card is a controlled-vocabulary registry document, its journey into Burmese (Myanmar) is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, senior translator vetted by Thailand's Department of Consular Affairs on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Burmese (Myanmar) mission in Bangkok, and the office that finally reads it abroad; everything below is taken from live case sheets — pricing bands, the eight-gate pipeline, the rejection list our Burmese (Myanmar) reviewers maintain, and a glossary you can verify against your own documents.

 Why a specialist Burmese (Myanmar) translator matters for Thai National ID Card